probablyanewt/pactf/README.md

 ## How it works

-The long and sort of it is the `PACTF_SUITE` macro adds a main function to a C library, enabling you to run it as a binary.
+The long and short of it is the `PACTF_SUITE` macro adds a main function to a C library, enabling you to run it as a binary.
 This does mean that you can't use pactf in a file with a main function already.
 If you have code in a main function you want to test, then you'll have to pull it out into a library first.

 ## Install